How to Make a Go Kart Part 2

 Install the big bolt

 Install the big bolt in the front of the goKart.
 Do it this way.
 Insert it from the bottom with a washer betweeen it and the bottom of the bottom board.
 Then insert two washers between the boards then insert one washer on the top.
 Finally put a nut on it and tighten it so it is tight but the board still smoothly moves as you would push it with your feet.
-Now install a second bolt and tighten it very tight against the first bolt.
+Now install a second nut and tighten it very tight against the first bolt.
 This allows it to stay tight without moving.
 With the nuts on top like this you can keep an eye on it to make sure it doesn't come loose as you ride.
 I also recommend you put a product called loctite on the nuts and threads.
 This will hold everything in place.

 Counterbore the back holes